 Stealth is the name of the game in Card Thief.
 You play a thief who must sneak their way through a deck of cards collecting treasure while avoiding detection.
 You can use equipment cards to assist you in your thieving ways, too, but don't get too cocky or you'll run out of sneak points and get caught.

-You'll do things like extinguish torches, pickpocket guards, and other dastardly shenanigans.
+You'll do things like extinguishing torches, pickpocket guards, and other dastardly shenanigans.
 It's an easy game to pick up and learn, and each game takes only a couple of minutes to complete.
 It plays similarly to Solitaire if you're looking for something to compare it to.

 Card Thief features daily challenges and deep strategies, and a nice progression system that lets you upgrade equipment cards as you pull off heists.
-There's a bit of steep learning curve involved here, but it's a rewarding game for fans of strategy card games.
+There's a bit of a steep learning curve involved here, but it's a rewarding game for fans of strategy card games.

 Reigns: Her Majesty

 Reigns is a single-player card-based game where you play as a monarch and make decisions that affect four aspects of the kingdom: the church, the people, the army, and the royal wealth.
 Your goal is to keep all four in balance — if any meter fills to the max or is entirely depleted your reign is over and a new reign begins!

 Her Majesty is a sequel that plays nearly identically to the original game, except this time around you're playing as Queens instead of Kings, and there are completely new characters to interact with and multiple branching storylines to discover.